UCB-stat-159-s21/site/Hw/hw07-permute-contrib.md

 The current implementations are variants of the "Clopper-Pearson" approach (see [Brown, Cai, and DasGupta (2001)](https://www.jstor.org/stable/2676784?seq=1)).

-You will improve the two-sided intervals by adding a different method.
+You will improve the two-sided intervals by adding a different method for the binomial and two different methods for the hypergeometric.
 The notes on [hypothesis tests](../Notes/tests.ipynb) and [confidence sets](../Notes/confidence-sets.ipynb) and code in those notes will probably be helpful.

 Here are the goals of the assignment.
-They apply both to `binom_conf_interval` and to `hypergeom_conf_interval`.

-1. Test the 1-sided confidence bounds that are already implemented.
+1. For both `binom_conf_interval` and `hypergeom_conf_interval`, test the 1-sided confidence bounds that are already implemented.
     i.
 Check whether they correctly implement the mathematics.
 Correct them if not. ii.
 Check the endpoints are found in a numerically stable and efficient manner.
-Provide a better method if not. iii.
+Provide a better method if not.
+    iii.
 Add unit tests that exercise all the options.
-1. Test the 2-sided confidence bounds that are already implemented.
+1. For both `binom_conf_interval` and `hypergeom_conf_interval`, test the 2-sided confidence bounds that are already implemented.
 (The $1-\alpha$ Clopper-Pearson two-sided confidence bounds are the intersection of a 1-sided upper $1-\alpha/2$ confidence interval and a 1-sided lower $1-\alpha/2$ confidence interval.)
     i.
 Check whether the functions correctly implement the mathematics.
 Correct them if not. ii.
 Add unit tests that exercise all the options.
-1. Extend the signature of the functions to include a `method` parameter.
+1. For both `binom_conf_interval` and `hypergeom_conf_interval`, extend the signature to include a `method` parameter.
 The default value of `method` should be "`clopper-pearson`".
 The `method` parameter should not affect how 1-sided confidence bounds are calculated.
     i.
-When `method="clopper-pearson"`, the 2-sided intervals should be calculated as the intersection of the 1-sided intervals using confidence level $1-\alpha/2$, based on the current implementation of the 1-sided bounds (or on your modification of the current implentation, if you improve them).
+When `method="clopper-pearson"`, the 2-sided intervals should be calculated as the intersection of the 1-sided intervals using confidence level $1-\alpha/2$, based on the current implementation of the 1-sided bounds (or on your modification of the current implementation, if you improve them).
 This amounts to inverting 2-sided, significance level $\alpha$ hypothesis tests where the chance that the observation will be larger than the largest value in the acceptance region is not greater than $\alpha/2$ and the chance that the observation will be smaller than the